 ZIPPERS

 To fix a derailed or broken zipper, you’ll need a zipper repair kit.
 That’s usually a task that’s best completed at home, so you may have to tough it out if you’re already on the trail.
-You may be tempted to use safety pins on your bag as a temporary fix, but we recommend agains that if possible.
-Introducing new holes into a sleeping bag’s fabric is generally not a good idea.
+You may be tempted to use safety pins on your bag as a temporary fix, but we recommend against that because introducing new holes into a sleeping bag’s fabric is generally not a good idea.
+Also, keep in mind that most sleeping bag manufacturers have warranty policies that cover damaged or defective zippers.

 Sleeping Bag Storage Tips